One Two Three... Infinity: Reception

 Science writer Willy Ley praised Gamow's book, describing it as an "admittedly rare ... book which entertains by way of instruction".
 Kirkus Reviews declared it "a stimulating and provocative book for the science-minded layman".
 Theoretical physicist Sean M. Carroll credited One Two Three...
 Infinity with setting the trajectory of his professional life.
 Cognitive scientist Steven Pinker read the book as a child, and has cited it as contributing to his interest in popular science writing.
 Astrophysicist and science popularizer Neil deGrasse Tyson identified One Two Three...
-Infinity as one of two books which had the greatest impact on him, the other being Edward Kasner and James Newman's Mathematics and the Imagination.
+Infinity as one of two books which had the greatest impact on him, the other being Mathematics and the Imagination by Edward Kasner and James R. Newman.

 In 1956, Gamow was awarded the Kalinga Prize by UNESCO for his work in popularizing science, including his book One, Two, Three...
 Infinity, as well as other works.